North-Eastern Space Applications Centre: Projects

 It has undertaken projects on the land mapping of North-Eastern States on 1:50,000 scale, and wasteland and wetland monitoring.
 It developed the FLEWS or Flood Early Warning System for the areas which are likely to be the worst affected by floods.
 It also developed touch input-based information kiosks to provide information about the state of Meghalaya.

 Finances

-The funding for the centre is divided in 50:50 ratio between Government of India and North-Eastern council.
+The funding for the centre is divided in 50:50 ratio between the Government of India and the North-Eastern council.
 The centre has been allocated a budget of Rs.
 8 crore for the financial year 2012–13 by the central government.